ibm-cloud-docs/hpvs-cli-plugin/hpvs_cli.md

 <dl>
 <dt>`--gpg-passphrase-path FILE-PATH` </dt>
-<dd>Is the path for the file containing the passphrase that is being used for the registration key.
+<dd>Is the path for the file that contains the passphrase that is being used for the registration key.
 The passphrase must consist of at least 6 characters.
+To make sure that a new line is not appended, use `echo` with `-n` or cat with EOF.
 If the path is not specified, you are prompted for the passphrase.</dd>
 <dt>`-v, --verbose`</dt>
 <dd>Set to true for verbose output.</dd>
 </dl>